Walmart Product Photography Is a Competitive Lever, Not a Checkbox

 - No competitor or retailer logos

 The "actual product images" rule is worth noting.
 Walmart expects photos of the real product.
-Generic AI art generators like Midjourney or DALL-E that create products from text prompts do not meet this requirement.
-Tools that edit, retouch, or generate new angles from a real product photo do, since the output is derived from the actual item.
+Generic AI image tools like Midjourney or DALL-E that create products from text prompts do not meet this requirement.
+Tools that edit, retouch, or generate new images from a real product photo do, since the output is derived from the actual item.

 Rich Media: 360 Spin and Video